 In the mid-Sixties, Patricia Crowley starred in a short-lived TV series, “Please Don’t Eat the Daisies,” based on a Doris Day movie.
 The lead character, Joan Nash, was a suburban mom who wrote from home.
 She had children and a shaggy dog and enjoyed capturing life in her stories.
 It looked like fun.
 I wanted to be Joan Nash when I grew up.

-I am the author of Dining with Robert Redford & Other Stories and am a regular contributor to WFAEats, a blog affiliated with National Public Radio in Charlotte.
-My work has been anthologized by Chicken Soup for the Soul, Chocolate for Women, Main Street Rag Publishing and the New American Press of San Diego, among others.
+I have contributed to WFAEats, a blog affiliated with National Public Radio in Charlotte.
+My work has been anthologized by Chicken Soup for the Soul, Chocolate for Women, Main Street Rag Publishing and the New American Press, among others.
 Articles have appeared in Our State and The Charlotte Observer while my creative work has been published in storySouth, North Carolina Literary Review, The New Guard and elsewhere.

 My work has been honored with the Jesse Stuart Prize for Young Adult Fiction, three-time winner of the Children’s Story Contest sponsored by Charlotte Writers Club and two-time finalist for Press 53 Open Award for the Novella.
 I’m also a Fellow at the Virginia Center of Creative Arts.
 I do manuscript critiques for the North Carolina Writers Network and serve as a Road Scholar speaker for the North Carolina Humanities Council.